Gennadiyev/unipose/README.md

 ## Features

 - **Generalized model**: Unipose is a generalized model that can be applied to any tetrapod species.
 - **Joint datasets made easy**: Unified datasets for humans and animals are hard to come by.
-Unipose provides a unified dataset class for humans and animals.
+We provide a unified dataset base class for humans and animals as well as literally anything.
 - **Code quality**: Unipose utilizes a modern python development toolchain using [poetry](https://python-poetry.org/) for packaging, [black](https://black.vercel.app/) for code style enforcement, [pytest](https://pytest.org/) for automated testing and [pydoctor](https://pydoctor.readthedocs.io/en/latest/) for documentation.

 ## Installation

 ### Prerequisites

-**Python 3.9** or later is required since we use plan to use [dataclasses](https://docs.python.org/3/library/dataclasses.html) in the future and we heavily rely on [type hints](https://docs.python.org/3/library/typing.html) as updated in [PEP 585](https://www.python.org/dev/peps/pep-0585/) and [PEP 586](https://peps.python.org/pep-0586/) (`Literal` type).
+**Python 3.9** or later is required since we will use [dataclasses](https://docs.python.org/3/library/dataclasses.html) in the future and we heavily rely on [type hints](https://docs.python.org/3/library/typing.html) as updated in [PEP 585](https://www.python.org/dev/peps/pep-0585/) and [PEP 586](https://peps.python.org/pep-0586/) (`Literal` type).

 During development, we use PyTorch 1.13.0 and torchvision 0.14.0.